-The Future of Transient Gene Expression Keynote at PEGS Europe 2018
+Keynote talk: Future of Transient Gene Expression Keynote @ PEGS Europe 2018

-Prof. Dr. F. Wurm will be the keynote speaker in the Optimizing Expression Platforms conference at PEGS Summit Europe in Lisbon, Portugal on the 14-15 November 2018.
-The topic is Transient Protein (Gene) Expression: From R&D towards Pharmaceutical Manufacturing and will be followed by a round-table discussion later that day.
+Prof. Dr. F. Wurm was the keynote speaker in the Optimizing Expression Platforms conference at PEGS Summit Europe in Lisbon, Portugal in November 2018.
+The topic was Transient Protein (Gene) Expression: From R&D towards Pharmaceutical Manufacturing and was followed by a round-table discussion later that day.
 For detailed information about the conference, view the PEGS Europe page on Optimising Expression Platforms.
-The Cambridge Health Institute and Prof. Wurm discuss foreseeable advances in transient protein expression for the next decade.
+The Cambridge Health Institute and Prof. Wurm discussed foreseeable advances in transient protein expression for the next decade.

 Transient protein (gene) expression (TGE) delivers products in days.
 HEK-293 cell TGE helped to identify a “better than nature” thrombolytic resulting in the approval of (TNKase “Tenecteplase”).
 Scale-up R&D resulted in the first 100 Liter–scale production in the late 1990s.
 Recent progress in transient protein expression, including viral vector production, delivers grams and tens of grams of high-quality protein/virus vector for preclinical research and, for clinical use soon?